dustinpfister/blog_posts/_posts/js-document-queryselector.md

 ### 1.2 - Query Selector all will return an HTMLCollection

-The query selector all method will not return a single element reference, but an HTML collection of element references.
+The query selector all method will not return a single element reference, but an [NodeList collection](https://developer.mozilla.org/en-US/docs/Web/API/NodeList) of element references.

 ```html
 <html>